De’Aaron’s Mother Shares Her Inspiring Story

 Sactown’s floor general is also donating $100 for each assist he records during home games to Kaiser Permanente to help fund screenings and mammograms for the Sacramento community.

-“You’re not doing it so you can get any recognition,” said Lorraine about her family’s efforts to give back.
+“You’re not doing it so you can get any recognition,” said Lorraine about her family’s effort to give back.
 “You’re doing it because people legitimately need help.”